smonsays/git-workshop/slides/git_simon-schug_20190426.md

 _Branch operations are inexpensive in git_ 💸️.

 <aside class="notes">

 - A branch represents an independent line of development.
 - You can think of them as a way to request a brand new working directory, staging area, and project history.
+- Example: Using a branch for a new feature for the data analysis.
+When an urgent error is discovered, you can just switch the branch to fix it in your original data analysis
 </aside>

 ## Alternate realities II